Federal & State

 New York State Enhanced Tuition Award (ETA) Program

 The Enhanced Tuition Award (ETA) Program will provide reduced tuition (up to $6,000, including the TAP award) to New York State residents who are U.S. citizens enrolled in undergraduate studies in a private college or university in New York state.
-At Cornell this includes the College of Arts and Sciences, College of Engineering, College of Architecture, Art and Planning, and Cornell SC Johnson College of Business - School of Hotel Administration.
-Cornell has opted-in to participate in the ETA Program.
+At Cornell this includes the College of Arts and Sciences, College of Engineering, College of Architecture, Art and Planning, and the School of Hotel Administration at the Cornell SC Johnson College of Business.
+Cornell has opted to participate in the ETA Program.

 As a scholarship whose funding is from outside the university, the NYS ETA award will reduce the self-help component (loans and work-study) of your financial aid package before reducing the family contribution.
 HESC determines the amount of the ETA award, and if the cap of state funding is exceeded, a lottery or other system will be established to determine who receives awards, with preference being given to already enrolled students.

-Eligibility includes New York state residency, income eligibility, and course-load requirements, and students must graduate on time and live and work in New York state after graduation for as many years as they receive the award or the ETA award amount will revert to a loan that must be repaid.
+Eligibility includes New York state residency, income eligibility, and course-load requirements.
+Students must graduate on time and live and work in New York state after graduation for as many years as they receive the award or the ETA award amount will revert to a loan that must be repaid.
 Students interested in the ETA program should read all of the eligibility criteria and post-graduation requirements posted here.

-Learn more about the ETA Program and application requirements, and contact the Scholarship Unit at 888.697.4372 with questions about ETA.
+Learn more about the ETA Program and application requirements, and contact the New York State Higher Education Services Corporation Scholarship Unit at 888.697.4372 or email@example.com with questions about ETA.